 Call it a midlife crisis.
 The Michelin-star restaurant needs to get back to the drawing board if it wants to keep its star in 2019

-My mind’s slightly hazy when I step into Alma by Juan Amador at Goodwood Park Hotel.
+My mind is slightly hazy as I step into Alma by Juan Amador at Goodwood Park Hotel.
 The name means ‘soul’ in Spanish, but there’s nothing Spanish about it.
-And apart from lending his name to the restaurant, Juan Amador seems to have passed the baton to executive chef Haikal Johari.
+And apart from lending his name to the restaurant, Juan Amador seems to have passed the baton to executive chef Haikal Johari and he doesn’t seem to have grasped it.
 Then, despite being rebranded as an Asian-influenced modern-European restaurant, Alma’s cellar stocks American wines.
 Call it an identity or midlife crisis, but it seems that Alma’s unsure of which direction to take.
 Which begs the question: What’s in a name?
 Probably nothing.
 What’s in a meal?
 Ah, that’s a question to answer.

 Now, it’s one thing to have earned a star though the previous chef’s work (Christophe Lerouy, who left to open Lerouy on Stanley Street).
 But it’s another to maintain it in the following years, which brings the biggest surprise, given that the meal was one of the bigger letdowns in Michelin’s history.